US unemployment sinks to 3.9% as many more people find jobs

-The drop in the jobless rate, from 4.2% in November, indicated that many more Americans found work last month.
-Indeed, despite the slight hiring gain reported by businesses, 651,000 more people said they were employed in December compared with November.
+The drop in the jobless rate, from 4.2% in November, indicated that many more people found work last month.
+Indeed, despite the slight hiring gain reported by businesses, 651,000 more workers said they were employed in December compared with November.

 Still, the data reported Friday by the Labor Department reflected the state of the job market in early December — before the spike in COVID-19 infections began to disrupt the economy.
-Economists have cautioned that job growth may slow in January and possibly February because of the spike in omicron cases, which have forced millions of newly infected workers to stay home and quarantine.
+Economists have cautioned that job growth may slow in January and possibly February because of omicron cases, which have forced millions of newly infected workers to stay home and quarantine.
+The economy is still about 3.6 million jobs short of its pre-pandemic level.

 Wages also rose sharply in December, with average hourly pay jumping 4.7% compared with a year ago.
 That pay increase is a sign that companies are competing fiercely to fill their open jobs.
 A record-high wave of quitting, as many workers seek better jobs, is helping fuel pay raises.

-Low unemployment and rapid pay increases could further heighten inflation as companies raise prices to cover higher labor costs.
+Low unemployment and rapid wage gains, though, could further heighten inflation as companies raise prices to cover rising labor costs.
 Price increases have already surged to a four-decade high, prompting a sharp pivot by the Federal Reserve, from keeping rates low to support hiring to moving toward raising interest rates to combat inflation.
 Most economists expect the Fed to raise its benchmark short-term rate, now pegged near zero, in March and to do so two or three additional times this year.

 “Companies are paying up for workers,” said Neil Dutta, an economist at Renaissance Macro Research.
 “This is consistent with inflation well above 2%, which keeps the pressure on the Fed to raise interest rates.”